components.email

 in the inbox

-Fewer hops, same outcomes
+Fewer hoops, same outcomes

-Typical pathHandoffs across inbox, site, and form
+Typical pathHandoffs across inbox, website, and form

 Sent